 In 1967, back in South Africa, Tutu struggled to adjust to a society which was subjected to harsh segregation and pass laws.
 Nevertheless, he continued his work lecturing and trying to raise awareness about the plight of impoverished South Africans.

 He taught at the Federal Theological Seminary (Fedsem) at Alice in the Eastern Cape before moving to do work at the University of Botswana, Lesotho and Swaziland (UBLS) in 1970.

-While he was living in Lesotho he served as an external examiner for Fedsem and Rhodes University and joined the executive board of the Lesotho Ecumenical Association.
+While he was living in Lesotho Desmond Tutu served as an external examiner for Fedsem and Rhodes University and joined the executive board of the Lesotho Ecumenical Association.

 It was also here that he was introduced to Black Theology and was inspired to fuse it with African Theology to fit the South African context with which he was so familiar.

 In 1972 Tutu moved back to England to work.
 He was appointed Associate Director for Africa on behalf of the Theological Education Fund (TEF).
 This position allowed him to travel to Third World countries, including many in Africa.

 He wrote about his experiences there, recounting the rampant corruption and poverty in Zaire, the Christian-Muslim interaction in Nigeria, the impressive Kenyan government under Jomo Kenyatta as well as the expulsion of Ugandan Asians under Idi Amin.
 Tutu served the Theological Education Fund for three years before returning to South Africa in 1975.